roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd deploy
 ```

-If you are doing a multi-region deployment, you must also deploy the code to the secondary region:
+As we are doing a multi-region deployment, you must also deploy the code to the secondary region:

 ```shell
 SECONDARY_RESOURCE_GROUP=$(azd env get-values --output json | jq -r .secondary_resource_group)